vibe.d beta banner

 First, install the DUB package manager to let it handle downloading and building of vibe.d and derived applications.
 On non-Windows systems, a number of additional dependencies needs to be installed.
 See the project description on GitHub for details.

-Manual building (e.g. using RDMD) is a possible alternative, but you have to make sure that external libraries are linked in (such as libevent) and that a version identifier for the used driver is passed to the compiler (e.g. -version=VibeLibeventDriver).
-Take a look at vibe.d's dub.sdl to determine how to build on a certain platform, or, alterntaively, run DUB with the -v switch to see the actual compiler command line.
+Manual building (e.g. using RDMD) is a possible alternative, but you have to make sure that external libraries are linked in (such as OpenSSL) and that the import directories for all sub projects of vibe.d (such as vibe-core and vibe-http) are properly set.
+You can run DUB with the -v switch to see the actual compiler command line if in doubt.

 The easiest way to get started is to run the following command from your projects directory: